iidb/wing/readme.md

 ## Documentation

-The documentation can be found at https://iidb.github.io/wing-docs .
+The documentation can be found at <https://iidb.github.io/wing-docs>.

+## Submit

+`make submit` in the build directory to create `submission.zip` and submit it to autolab.

 ## LICENSE